ariary/TheWordIsYours/README.md

 ## Context

-It is well-known that macro is a great vector of to execute malicious code on victim device.
+It is well-known that macro is a great vector of attack to execute malicious code on victim device.
 The approach is basically to make the victim open an MS document which will run code using Macro.

 Macro are written in VBA which is a precompiled language (⇒ easy to reverse.. argh).